High-Functioning Anxiety Looks Like Success But Feels Like Survival

 3. You Look Calm, But Your Body Is Screaming

 According to Harvard Health Publishing, persistent anxiety can lead to symptoms like muscle tension, headaches, and even heart palpitations.
-This is often referred to as chronic anxiety—a long-term state of heightened worry and physical stress that doesn’t go away easily.
+This is often called chronic anxiety—a long-term state of heightened worry and physical stress that lingers even when there’s no clear cause.

 Key signs: